ymz-ncnk/musgo/README.md

 `Raw` encoding has better speed and worse size.
 Only on large numbers (> 2^48) it has same or lesser size as `Varint`.

-For an alias type, you can set up encoding with the help of the `MusGo.GenerateAlias()` method.
+For an alias type, you can set up encoding with help of the `MusGo.GenerateAlias()` method.

 # Binary serialization format